 Now that you have a foundational understanding of what should be in your EDC kit, let’s get right to our recommendations for essential EDC items.

-EDC items to carry With you Everyday!
+EDC items to carry With You!

 These are the items you have on your person (i.e. in your pockets) at all times.
 Items in this list are absolute essentials that you need readily accessible, regardless of the circumstances.
 For most of these items, being small, compact, and easily portable is key.
 If it’s too bulky or too heavy, you won’t want to carry it, so keep this in mind.

 Most of us carry a cell phone around with us at all times and many of us couldn’t imagine life without it.
 Although being able to post pictures and send a tweet from nearly anywhere is really a luxury, being able to make a phone call in an emergency can be a matter of life or death.
 A reliable phone with good service in a sturdy, waterproof case can make a huge difference.